KinsonDigital/VersionValidator/README.md

-# VersionValidator
+# GitHub Action Template

-GitHub action that validates versions
+Refer to the [docs](./documentation/docs.md) for more information.